With so many retirement planning options out there, it’s easy to get overwhelmed. And you don’t want to make a rush decision, either.

 Even though this is usually the job of the fiduciary, you should ask your provider who will be in charge of these responsibilities.
 If you fail to maintain detailed records of transactions or you neglect to submit the required documents to the IRS, you will most likely get slapped with some heavy fines.

-6. Will your employees be able to participate?
+6. Which of your employees will be able to participate in retirement planning?

 Employees who are 21 years old or older and have worked for the company for at least a year are eligible to participate in most retirement plans.
 But physical characteristics aren’t the only factors that exclude an employee from participating in a retirement plan.